typelevel/typelevel.github.com/_events/2018-03-20-summit-boston.md

       <p>This talk will introduce opaque types, compare them to type aliases and value classes (their two nearest cousins) and then walk through some examples of using opaque types.
 The focus will be on advantages of using opaque types versus other encodings, including looking at how various types are represented by the JVM at runtime.
 The talk does not assume in-depth knowledge of the Scala compiler and will motivate the code using plausible real world examples.</p>

       <p>Attendees will come away from this talk with a better understanding of what SIP-35 means, why it was proposed, and how it could change how we write Scala code for the better.</p>
+  - time: TBD
+    speakers: ["jozic"]
+    title: "Tracking with Writer Monad"
+    summary: "This talk will tell the story of one team at eBay which used to do data tracking in a healthy side-effecting manner.
+Until the team realized that it’s not that healthy.
+The solution was found in a Writer Monad (residing in the cats library) as well as in the fact that the writer monad can stay in shades.
+Some people, especially when they are new to typed FP, don’t like/feel comfortable to see words like Semigroup, Traversable, Writer and such in their domain code.
+The talk will show how those “scary” parts can be “hidden” by domain specific extension methods."
 ---

 ## About the Summit